- Dept Admin

 - Outreach and clubs

-Entering students are typically offered full financial support as graduate teaching assistants or research assistants.
+Entering students are offered full financial support as graduate teaching assistants or research assistants.
 The stipends and health insurance (insurance for both individuals and families) compare favorably to other institutions.
 Dollar amounts are especially strong when compared to the cost of living in Corvallis.
 For example, the rent index is approximately 26 (percentage of New York City prices).

 Students who apply to our PhD program by the application deadline will be automatically considered for a number of fellowship/scholarship awards that support graduate student success.
 The awards include the Wei Family Foundation Scholarship, the Provost’s Distinguished Graduate Fellowships and Scholarships, and the OSU Physics Foundation Scholarship.